mpgomez/py_algorithms/README.md

-# Algorithms in Python
+# Algorithms and sample problems in Python

-Review of simple algorithms and data structures
+Review of simple algorithms and data structures.
+Dumping ground from POCs and sample code.

 ## Disclaimer
 This code is meant for learning purposes only.